-The Society for Old Age Rational Suicide was established in Brighton and Hove (a city on the south coast of England), by several right-to-die activists and humanists (led by Michael Irwin, a former Medical Director of the United Nations, and a former Chairman of the Voluntary Euthanasia Society), in 2009 on December 10th, which is observed internationally as Human Rights Day (as the UN Declaration of Human Rights was adopted on December 10,1948).
+The Society for Old Age Rational Suicide (SOARS) was established, in the UK, by Michael Irwin (a former Medical Director of the United Nations, and a former Chairman of the Voluntary Euthanasia Society) in 2009, on December 10th, which is observed internationally as Human Rights Day (as the UN Declaration of Human Rights was adopted on December 10, 1948).

 The main long-term objective of SOARS is to get the law eventually changed in the UK so that very elderly, mentally competent individuals, who are suffering unbearably from various health problems (although none of them is “terminal”) are allowed to receive a doctor’s assistance to die, if this is their persistent choice.
 Surely the decision to decide, at an advanced age, that enough is enough and, avoiding further suffering, to have a dignified death is the ultimate human right for a very elderly person.